 - (iv) continued support of existing Business Improvement Areas and the encouragement of new BIA's in the remaining commercial centres in efforts to maintain strong and vital commercial areas; - (v) participation in the coordination of public and private redevelopment, rehabilitation and heritage projects by providing administrative and liaison assistance; and, - (vi) a by-law providing for cash-in-lieu of parking facilities where the provision of such facilities is not practical or is premature and the utilization of such monies for the creation/expansion of municipal parking lots. - f) The phasing of each improvement should permit a logical sequence of events to occur without unnecessary hardship on area residents and the business community.
 Improvements which will most substantially increase the stability and aesthetic and environmental qualities of a Community Improvement Area shall be undertaken first.
 When appropriate, a substantial portion of the improvements in one project area shall be completed before a by-law is passed designating a second project area.
-Notwithstanding this, when a severe community Improvement Project Area, allowing work to be undertaken. - g) Prior to undertaking improvements, the Town shall be satisfied that it can reasonably finance and afford the Town's share of costs associated with the required work.
+Notwithstanding this, when a severe community facility deficiency is identified, a by-law may be passed designating a Community Improvement Project Area, allowing work to be undertaken. - g) Prior to undertaking improvements, the Town shall be satisfied that it can reasonably finance and afford the Town's share of costs associated with the required work.